 Norrie disease (ND) is a rare X-linked genetic vitreoretinal condition characterized by abnormal retinal development with congenital blindness.
-Common associated manifestations include sensorineural hearing loss and developmental delay, intellectual deficit and/or behavioral disorders.
+Common associated manifestations include sensorineural hearing loss and developmental delay, intellectual disability and/or behavioral disorders.

 Norrie disease is caused by mutations in the Norrie disease (pseudoglioma) NDP gene (Xp11.4-p11.3).
 A large number of disease-causing mutations have been identified.
 NDP encodes the norrin protein, involved in the vascular development of the eye and ear.